The quadratic minimum spanning tree problem: lower bounds via extended formulations: Introduction

 \subsection{Main results and outline}

 Most of the lower bounding approaches for the QMSTP are closely related as we show in the next section.
 Namely, those bounds are based on Lagrangian relaxations obtained from the RLT type of bounds and solved by specialized iterative methods.
+This connection was not made till now, to the best of our knowledge.
 Even semidefinite programming lower bounds for the QMSTP involve Lagrangian relaxations.

 In this paper we use a different approach for solving the QMSTP.
 We exploit an extended formulation for the minimum spanning tree problem to compute lower bounds for the QMSTP.
 Our relaxations have a polynomial number of constraints and we solve them using a cutting plane algorithm.